dangn1901/Data-Professional-Survey-Dashboard/README.md

 # Data-Professional-Survey-Dashboard
 Power BI file is available for download.
-Sharing the dashboard publicly does not allow external user to access the web version.
+Sharing the dashboard publicly does not allow external users to access the web version.